Healing Your Cat: Practical Energy Practices You Can Start Today

 Yes, you can heal your cat.
-The fact that you found your way here shows you already are, even though you may not realise it yet.
-Setting the intention to heal your cat is the first step, and you have already taken it.
+The fact that you found your way here shows you already are, even if you have not quite realised it yet.
+Setting the intention to help your cat heal is the first step, and you have already taken it.

 This article is for you if you are looking for practical ways to support your cat’s healing, whether they are recovering from illness or surgery, going through something emotionally difficult, or simply not quite themselves and you cannot put your finger on why.